casoon/dragonfly-docs/docs/core/colors/index.md

 ---
-title: Color System
+title: Color system
 outline: deep
 ---

-# Color System
+# Color system

-The Color System in Casoon UI provides a comprehensive and accessible color palette designed for consistent user interfaces.
+The Color system in Casoon UI provides a comprehensive and accessible color palette designed for consistent user interfaces.
 It includes primary, secondary, and neutral colors with various shades and accents.

 ## Installation

-The Color System is part of the Casoon UI Library.
+The Color system is part of the Casoon UI Library.

 ```bash
 # Installation of the entire library